 I found this link, http://chrisguillebeau.com/3x5/how-to-get-a-duplicate-us-passport/

-Now my question is whether or not I can do this when im in Spain. about 6 years ago
+Now my question is whether or not I can do this when im in Spain. over 6 years ago

 Hi Alan, thanks for the link.
 I should have qualified what I said - I've never heard of anyone having 2 valid passports for the *same* country at the same time.
 Until now.
 Good luck with this.
 It's certainly not common. over 6 years ago